SzyJar/TimeTask/README.md

 Saved tasks can be viewed in apllication.

-User can use custon task names.
+User can use custom task names.

 Time is summed up if task names match.